Facts Every Alcohol Distributor Should Know: Do’s and Dont’s in Opening A Bar

 The first thing to do is research on everything related to your bar; study the demographic of the place and situate your bar where the legal-aged drinkers are.
 Look into who the owners or operators of thriving bars are and find out what you can do to make your bar standout from the rest.
 For example, in the Philippines, liquor is a huge part of their culture, this could be a determinant of the success of your bar.
 You can conduct proper research through hard-work and dedication or you can hire someone to do the research for you but it’ll cost you some money.

 According to Entrepreneur Magazine, the second leading cause of failure in the bar business is the lack of knowledge.
 Thus, the first thing you want to do is research on everything related to your bar – figure out what type of bar you want to open, study its demand and crowd, and strategically situate your bar where the most ideal visitors go.
-For example, a wine bar would do better in a business district than near a college campus.
+For example, a Philippine wines and spirits bar would do better in a business district than near a college campus.

 You also want to look into who the owners or operators of thriving bars are and learn from them.
 Why are they doing well?
 Why aren’t they doing well?
 How can you improve both when you put up your bar?
 For example, in the Philippines, liquor is a huge part of their culture which makes it a main determinant of your bar’s success.
 You can conduct proper research through hard work and dedication or hire a professional to help you.